Andy Roddick: 2010: Fifth Masters title

 Roddick did not fare well during the clay-court season, withdrawing from Rome due for personal reasons and from Madrid due to a stomach virus.
-Roddick then lost in the third round of the French Open to Teymuraz Gabashvili in straight sets.
-Failure at Roland Garros was followed by another disappointment when Roddick suffered his earliest ever exit in the 2010 Aegon Championships, a grass-court Wimbledon tune-up event.
+He then lost in the third round of the French Open to Teymuraz Gabashvili in straight sets.
+Roddick suffered his earliest ever exit in the 2010 Aegon Championships, a grass-court Wimbledon tune-up event.
 He was beaten by Dudi Sela in the third round.
-At Wimbledon, Roddick was seeded fifth, which was two spots higher than his ATP ranking of seven.
+At Wimbledon, Roddick was seeded fifth, two spots higher than his ATP ranking of seven.
 He was defeated in the fourth round by No. 82 Lu Yen-hsun of Taiwan in five sets.
 Like his final match with Roger Federer the previous year, his serve was broken only once during the match, in the fifth set.

-Roddick next took a wild card to play in the Atlanta Tennis Championships, the first event of the US Open Series, where he was the top seed.
-He was eliminated in the semifinals by eventual champion Mardy Fish.
-His next tournament was the Legg Mason Tennis Classic, where he lost in the round of 16 to Gilles Simon.
-The only American man in the ATP top 10 prior to the tournament, the loss dropped him from the list.
-For the first time since the inception of the ATP world rankings, there was no American man in the top 10.
-Following the Washington tournament, Roddick withdrew from the Canada Masters due to illness, leading to a drop in ranking to No. 13, his lowest ranking since 2002.
+At Atlanta, he was eliminated in the semifinals by eventual champion Mardy Fish.
+At Legg Mason Tennis Classic, he lost in the round of 16 to Gilles Simon.
+He dropped out of the top 10 and for the first time since the inception of the ATP world rankings, there was no American man in the top 10.
 On August 14, 2010, Roddick revealed that he had been diagnosed with mononucleosis, although he said his doctor believed it was in its later stages and he would make a complete recovery soon.
-At the Cincinnati Masters, he defeated No. 5 Robin Söderling to reach the quarterfinals, where he defeated second seed Novak Djokovic.
+At the Cincinnati Masters, he beat No. 5 Robin Söderling to reach the quarterfinals, where he defeated second seed Novak Djokovic.
 The win was Roddick's fourth consecutive over Djokovic, raising his career head-to-head record against Djokovic to 5–2 and ensuring Roddick's return to the top 10.
-In the semifinals, Roddick faced Mardy Fish, but lost, failing to serve out the match at 5–3 in the second set.
-In the second round of the US Open, Roddick was beaten by Janko Tipsarević of Serbia in four sets.
+In the semifinals, Roddick lost to Mardy Fish, failing to serve out the match at 5–3 in the second set.
+In the second round of the US Open, Roddick was beaten by Janko Tipsarević in four sets.